Pranay0412/Sem-3-Project/README.md

 ### 3️⃣ Environment Variables Setup

-Create a `.env` file in the root folder and add:
+Create a `.env` file in the root directory and add:

 ```
 MAIL_USERNAME=your_email@gmail.com